hetzneronline/community-content/contributing.md

    > If you don't respond to the feedback provided by the Community Manager and you stop working on the tutorial, the pull request will be marked as `stale`.
 If you start working on the tutorial again, we will remove that label.
 If the tutorial remains without activity for a long period of time, we will close the pull request.
 Should you find time again to continue working on the tutorial, you are welcome to open a new pull request.

 3. Once the Community Manager has no more feedback and the tutorial looks good, the Community Manager will add the `ready` label to your pull request.
-4. Someone will then do a final check for final spelling or formatting mistakes and publish the tutorial.
+4. Someone will then do a final check for spelling or formatting mistakes and publish the tutorial.

 If your tutorial is accepted, you will receive an email from a Hetzner Online Community Manager.
 Please respond to this email and provide your Hetzner Account number, so the reward can be added as a credit to your account.